a0123055u/hire-app/README.md

 Prerequisite:
 Install Docker and Docker-Compose into the local machine where one want's to run.

-Account Details:
-need to login to admin and redirect to the urls user : admin
-password: trial123

 http://127.0.0.1:8000/candidate/list/ #to view all candidate http://127.0.0.1:8000/candidate/recuritment/  #to add candidate http://127.0.0.1:8000/candidate/list/{id}/update #to change status